 As a whole, we in the adoption community are helpers and leaders.
-We are proactive: we take charge in order to find our families, wherever they may come from, and we take charge to make sure those families thrive and succeed, no matter the odds.
-So when I read statistics like “For the first time in a decade, there was a notable increase last year in the number of U.S. children in foster care,” and it sinks in that there are currently more than 415,000 children in foster care (see the new federal figures) , I want to help.
+We are proactive: we take charge to find our families, wherever they may come from, and we take charge to make sure those families thrive and succeed, no matter the odds.
+So when I read statistics like “For the first time in a decade, there was a notable increase last year in the number of U.S. children in foster care,” and it sinks in that there are currently more than 415,000 kids living in foster care (see the new federal figures), I want to help.
 And I’m sure you do, too.

 Part of the mission statement from the Children’s Bureau (a division of the US Department of Health and Human Services) hit me right in my militant little heart: The CB is dedicated to “ensuring that every child and youth has a permanent family or family connection.”
 YES.
 Helpers unite!
 Here are some ways to work towards this goal: